shrestabs/ucsc-incominggrad/README.md

 TRANSCRIPTS
 ------
 - When to submit transcripts?
-> It’s okay if you come here and submit it in person.
+> It’s okay to submit in person after you arrive.

 INTERNSHIP
 ------
 - Career fair frequency?
-> ~4 fairs seen by Fall’18 batch from sept 18 to mar 19
+> ~4 fairs seen by Fall’18 batch from sept 18 to mar 19.

 - When to start internship hunt?
-> As soon as you land
+> As soon as you land.

 - How is the ALUMNI Network?
 > Poor.
 But you can find them on Linkedin and InMail them.

 - How is the Interview process of UCSC grad?
 > The usual.
 Unlike grads from top tier colleges like CMU that directly get an interview call, UCSC grads mostly go through an online coding callenge (Mostly Hackerrank).
-Internships are easier to get vs full time.
+Internships are easier to get compared to full time.
 Maybe 3-4 times easier.

 RESEARCH